MileHacker Logo

 Outdoor Enjoyment

 The mild weather of November to February is best for enjoying natural surroundings, including walks along the Chenab River banks.
 When the festival is vary annually, often following lunar calendars.
-Research specific dates for events like Basant or religious holidays if you wish to plan your trip around them.
+Research specific schedules for events like Basant or religious holidays if you wish to plan your trip around them.

 Activities by Season